jackmerrill/maatt.fr/content/ideas.md

     - Native support for a11y, i18n, and feed readers
     - Server and renderer written in something native (Dart or Rust?)
 - Static Site Hosting that doesn't suck (I'm upset with Netlify and Vercel)
-    - Configure headers
-    - Configure redirects/rewrites
+    - Configuration files compatible with Vercel/Firebase
     - Easily switch from other providers (eg. Netlify, Vercel)
     - Git-based builds
     - Quick rollbacks